Mail at CIMS

 Software Managed Mailing Lists

 These are used for class mailing lists, seminars, departmental lists, and other functions.
 They enable interested parties to subscribe and unsubscribe over the web, and provide list administrators with the ability to manage the lists and moderate messages posted to them.
-Requests to create such lists are limited to faculty and staff.

 Static Mailing Lists